mehulagg/gitlab/doc/user/packages/conan_repository/index.md

 To install a Conan package, you need:

 - The Package Registry [set as a remote](#add-the-package-registry-as-a-conan-remote).
+- [Authentication](#authenticate-to-the-package-registry) set up with the Package Registry.

 1. In the project where you want to install the package as a dependency, open `conanfile.txt`.
    Or, in the root of your project, create a file called `conanfile.txt`.